 Please Note: The Cisco VPN clients, v5.0.07.0410 and v5.0.07.440, will continue to work and be available for download until August 2016.
 At that time, users requiring a VPN client will need to install Cisco AnyConnect VPN client.

-Please note that testing of the Windows 10 operating system has revealed compatibility issues with several current UK applications.
-The list shown below is not inclusive.
+Please note that testing of the Windows 10 operating system has revealed compatibility issues with some current UK applications for employees.

 Google 2-Step Verification